broken1arrow/Utility-Library/README.md

 # Utility-Library

-How to import the library, check the wiki for more details if you want only compile specific modules.
-If you not want to use the Utility Library plugin.
+To import the library, please refer to the wiki for more details.
+If you want to compile specific modules only, you can find more information there as well.
+If you do want to use the Utility Library plugin or only need a particular module, you can follow the instructions below.

 ```xml
     <repositories>